 It’s about small incremental changes that build up to regular exercise that complements a healthy diet.

-Weight management programs
+4. Weight management programs

 Doctors may advise some people living with obesity to take part in weight management programs to reduce weight and maintain its loss.
-These plans are designed with a doctor or trained weight specialist that are individualised and specific to the person’s needs and body.
+These plans are designed with a doctor or trained weight specialist that is individualised and specific to the person’s needs and body.

 Programs can help with tracking progress and sticking to healthy eating and exercise plans.
 They can also involve using devices, such as smartphone apps and pedometers.